AlvioRomano/ARCyberSec75/README.md

 ⚠️ However, this script is not intended to be used for Real-World Security Monitoring of Log Files.
-It is simply an idea of how .we can Monitor Log Files.
+It is simply an idea of how 0we can Monitor Log Files.

 FEATURES